Mail & Guardian

-The Mail & Guardian is a South African weekly newspaper and website, published by M&G Media in Johannesburg, South Africa.
+The Mail & Guardian, formerly the Weekly Mail, is a South African weekly newspaper and website, published by M&G Media in Johannesburg, South Africa.
 It focuses on political analysis, investigative reporting, Southern African news, local arts, music and popular culture.

-It is considered a newspaper of record for South Africa.
+The Mail & Guardian is considered the newspaper of record for South Africa, due to its reputation for in-depth analysis critical reporting, and neutrality.

 History

 The publication began as the Weekly Mail, an alternative newspaper by a group of journalists in 1985 after the closure of two leading liberal newspapers, The Rand Daily Mail and Sunday Express.
-Weekly Mail was one of the first newspapers to use Apple Mac desktop publishing.

 The Weekly Mail criticised the government and its apartheid policies, which led to the banning of the paper in 1988 by then State President P. W. Botha.
 The paper was renamed the Weekly Mail & Guardian from 30 July 1993.
+The paper almost folded in the early 1990s after a failed attempt to reinvent itself as a daily newspaper.
 The London-based Guardian Media Group (GMG), the publisher of The Guardian, became the majority shareholder of the print edition in 1995, and the name was changed to Mail & Guardian.

 In 2002, 87.5% of the company was sold to the Newtrust Company Botswana Limited, which was owned by Trevor Ncube, a Zimbabwean publisher and entrepreneur.
 Ncube took over as the CEO of the company.